Pixel Installation

 <script>

-// This tag should fire on the purchase confirmation page
+// Fires on the purchase confirmation page

 advPxl("conversion", "purchase", {